 High-quality, renewable and reliable wood pellets are ideal for fueling large power plants and for heat production in properties and homes of all sizes.
 We sell Neova’s Finnish pellets under the Vapo brand.

 Wood pellets are environmentally friendly and can replace the use of fossil fuels such as oil, natural gas and coal.
 We make pellets from wood processing by-products, sawdust and cutter chipping.
 We use Finnish raw material.

-In Finland, Neova has pellet plants in Haukineva, Ilomantsi, Kärsämäki, Turenki, Ylistaro and Vilppula.
+In Finland, Neova has pellet plants in Haukineva, Ilomantsi, Kärsämäki, Vilppula and Ylistaro.
 The total capacity of our production facilities in Finland is approximately 300,000 tonnes per year.
 The plants produce wood pellets for energy and bedding, and peat pellets as a raw material for activated carbon.

 Steps in Neova’s pellet business